g1rly-c0d3r/double_pendulum/README.md

 - ffmpeg, a command-line video utility, used for compiling each frame
 - gnuplot, a command-line plotting utility, used to generate an image of each time step of the simulation

+- [Fortran-unix](https://github.com/interkosmos/fortran-unix), a library to access posix pipes to fork gnuplot & ffmpeg proccesses to generate the video.